What’s Wrong With Distilled Water

 It is important to note that distilled water does not contain any added disinfectants or chemicals, so while it may be safer than regular tap water, it is still not considered to be sterile.
 Sterility refers to the absence of any living microorganisms or bacteria in a liquid or on a surface.
 To achieve this level of purity requires additional steps such as filtration or boiling for a longer period of time.

-See also Can I Use Distilled Water In My Coffee Maker
+See also Do You Have To Use Distilled Water In A Battery

 Distilled water can also be used for medical purposes such as intravenous hydration and kidney dialysis because its lack of impurities makes it less likely to cause an adverse reaction in the body.
 It can also be used for other applications such as aquariums and steam